 - Other safety and security considerations

-By delivering standards-compliant lighting on-demand, Smart Lighting becomes a significant source of operational, maintenance, electricity, and CO2e savings.
+By delivering standards-compliant lighting on-demand, Smart Lighting becomes a significant source of operational, maintenance, electricity, GHG savings – and safety.

 How Can We Dim Street Lights Safely?